chuanqixu/anki-quick-ai/README.md

 ### Usage

 Click the `Tools` button on the menu bar in the main Anki window, and then click `AI Words Story`.
 Wait for seconds for AI generation and transmission between OpenAI and your local machine.
+If you also generate the sound, then it may take another seconds for sound generation.

 ## Local Usage